jjblum/INTCATCH-BoatUserManual-HTML/boat_setup.rst

 ==========

 Set the boat down in a flat spot so that the propellers are free to rotate.
+Make sure that there are not any cables touching the propellers!

 You will work from the right (starboard) side of the boat.

 If the white housing does not have a hinge installed, try to set the boat up against a wall so the lid can lean against it while you work inside the housing.
+If you do not have something to lean the lid against, you should have a helper hold the lid open for you.

 .. _startupsequence: